Benchmarking Generative Models on Computational Thinking Tests in Elementary Visual Programming: Computational Thinking Tests in Elementary Visual Programming

 \subsection{Three Different Computational Thinking Tests}

-Our benchmark is based on two pedagogically validated computational thinking tests comprising multi-choice question tasks \cite{DBLP:conf/sigcse/GhoshMS24,gonzalez2015computational,DBLP:journals/chb/Roman-GonzalezP17} and a popular curriculum comprising code-writing tasks \cite{hourofcode_maze}.
+\looseness-1Our benchmark is based on two pedagogically validated computational thinking tests comprising multiple-choice question tasks \cite{DBLP:conf/sigcse/GhoshMS24,gonzalez2015computational,DBLP:journals/chb/Roman-GonzalezP17} and a popular curriculum comprising code-writing tasks \cite{hourofcode_maze}.
 Henceforth, we refer to these three as tests, and we will use them throughout the paper to measure the performance of generative models.
-Figure~\ref{fig.background.distribution_table} gives an overview regarding programming concepts \codeSketch{} utilized by tasks in each test.
-Next, we give details for each test.
+These tests have been carefully designed by educational experts to assess or teach a diverse set of skills in elementary visual programming within the duration of a typical one-hour school lesson.
+They are representative of computational thinking in this domain, providing valuable data on student performance, which we can use as a basis to benchmark the performance of generative models.
+Figure~\ref{fig.background.distribution_table} gives an overview of the programming concepts \codeSketch{} utilized by tasks in each test.
+Next, we provide details for each test.

 \textbf{HoC.} This test includes 20 code-writing tasks from Code.org's popular block-based visual programming lesson \emph{Hour of Code:Maze Challenge}~\cite{hourofcode_maze}.
 The tasks mainly cover concepts such as basic actions, \DSLRepeat{} and \DSLRepeatUntil{} loops, as well as \DSLIf{} and \DSLIfElse{} branching (see Figure~\ref{fig.background.distribution_table}).
 This curriculum has been used by millions of learners to get acquainted with programming and to assess students' programming background \cite{DBLP:conf/sigcse/GhoshMS24,hourofcode_maze,codeorg}.